checkpoint-restore/criu/CONTRIBUTING.md

 	Fixes: #339
 ```

+The `Fixes:` tags should be put at the end of the detailed description.

 You may refer to [How to Write a Git Commit
 Message](https://chris.beams.io/posts/git-commit/) article for
 recommendations for good commit message.